joedefen/crostini-kde-setup/README.md

 	* **Sometimes newly install apps won't start** (and the more demanding the app, the more likely).
 Restart your container before throwing in the towel.
 	* **Sometimes the application will have settings that make it run better.** (trying googling a solution).
-	* **If an application text and icons are too small, then** launch it from the App Drawer (not Discover), right click on its icon in the Chromebook Shelf, select "Use Low Density", close the app, and restart the app.
+	* **If an application text and icons are too small, then** launch it from the App Drawer (not Discover), right-click on its icon in the Chromebook Shelf, select "Use Low Density", close the app, and restart the app.
 If the appearance not more acceptable, revert the density choice.
 	* **You often find [KDE Apps](https://apps.kde.org/) are the most aggreeable**, but not all of them work well either.
 	* Many popluar non-KDE apps work well (with enough memory), including:
 		* **GIMP** - compares to Photoshop, but I suggest using **Krita** (which is actually better rated and a KDE app).